 Now, as an adult, the student is protected under the Family Educational Rights and Privacy Act.
 The student must sign a release if they would like parents to have access to academic records.
 Confusion and conflict can occur if parents are unaware of this issue and attempt to access records.
 Students have the option of maintaining privacy from parents.
 Whatever students decide, they should make expectations of parental involvement clear to parents and the school records department.

 Accommodating Deaf and Hard of Hearing Students

 Advances in technology and increased awareness have stimulated the creation of tools to assist deaf and hard of hearing college students.
 While the availability of specific technology varies by school or program, all institutions receiving federal funding are required under Section 504 of the Rehabilitation Act of 1973 to be accessible to deaf and hard of hearing students.
-And per the Americans with Disabilities Act (ADA), all public colleges and universities must ensure deaf and hard of hearing students have equal access to all activities, regardless of funding.
+Per the Americans with Disabilities Act (ADA), all public colleges and universities must ensure deaf and hard of hearing students have equal access to all activities, regardless of funding.

-Adherence to these laws may involve interpreters, captioning, assistive listening devices and other procedural changes to accommodate the needs of the deaf and hard of hearing.
+Adherence to these laws may involve interpreters, captioning, assistive listening devices, and other procedural changes to accommodate the needs of the deaf and hard of hearing.
 The following are the most common devices used by deaf and hard of hearing students at colleges and universities.

 Assistive Listening Devices (ALDs)

 These amplifiers separate sounds from background noise by bringing sound directly to the student’s ear.
 They consist of a microphone, a transmitter and a receiver.
 The type of transmission and receiver vary by type of ALD.
 The three common ALDs are: